SamAddy/.Net-Fullstack-Ecommerce/README.md

    - Build the Controllers

    - Implement Error Handling Middleware

+4. You should focus on the mandatory features first.
+Make sure you have minimal working project before opting fore advanced functionalities.

 Testing should be done along the development circle, early and regularly.